datacute/Tiny4kOLED/README.md

   - Ability to select the voltage used by the internal charge pump (results in a minor difference in brightness).
   - Ability to horizontally scroll a portion of the display by one pixel (`scrollContentLeft` and `scrollContentRight`).
 - v1.5 Added init sequences and offsets for 128x64, 128x32, 72x40, 64x48, and 64x32 resolution screens.
+- v2.0 Extended the format used for fonts, adding support for:
+  - Proportional fonts.
+  - Multiple font subsets and unicode ranges.
+  - UTF-8 encoded strings.
+  - Printing double size text, with and without smoothing.
+  - Option to reduce memory usage if print functions are not required.

 ## Online Simulator